Macroscopic loops in the loop O(n) model via the XOR trick

 \subsection{Percolation formulation of existence of defect-free circuits}

+Throughout the section, we fix a loop configuration~$\omega$ with no bi-infinite paths and a domain~$\calD$ that contains~$\zero$.
+All objects constructed in this section will depend on~$\omega, \calD$ but we will omit them from the notation for brevity.
+Additionally, we condition~$\mu_{\calD,n,x}^\omega$ on the event $\{\omega_r\cup \omega_b = \omega\}$.
+Thus, the remaining randomness involves only the edges of~$\eta$ and the coloring of the loops in~$\omega$.

-Before proving Proposition \ref{prop:PlanarGraphProp}, we wish to translate the existence of defect-free loops to the language of percolation processes.
-More specifically, given a domain $\calD$, a loop configuration $\omega$ with no bi-infinite paths, and a face $f$ in $\calD$, we will construct a planar graph $G_{\calD}(\omega)$ and a 2-dependent site percolation process $\zeta$ so that we can bound the probability of finding a defect-free circuit in $\calD$ that surrounds $\Lambda_r(f)$ from below using percolation probabilities involving $\zeta$.
-We then show that the process $\zeta$ is stochastically dominated by an independent site percolation of some intensity.
+The goal is to translate the existence of defect-free loops to the language of percolation processes.
+More specifically, we will construct a planar graph~$G$ and a 2-dependent site percolation process $\zeta$ on~$G$ determined by~$(\omega_r,\omega_b,\eta)$.
+Heuristically, the construction is such that a defect-free circuit surrounding~$\Lambda_r$ exists, as soon as~$\zeta$ does not percolate.
+We then show that this non-percolation probability is at least as large as the probability of the same event under an independent site percolation process.
+In Section~\ref{sec:benjamini-schramm}, we will approximate this process, defined on a sequence of finite graphs, by a process defined on their Benjamini--Schramm limit.